Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 That Victoria Police improve collection and publication of information about people held in police custody, that identifies how many people are going in and out of police cells, why people are placed in custody, the types of offences associated with police custody, the length of time that people are in police custody, bail outcomes, rates of self-harm and other serious or medical incidents, and whether these patterns change over time.

-(This would help to fully implement RCIADIC recommendations 12, 42, and 242 as well as support evaluation of the decriminalisation of public intoxication, monitoring of changes to bail laws (RCIADIC Recommendation 89) and completion of AJA4 commitments.)
+(This would help to fully implement RCIADIC recommendations 12, 42, 89 and 242, support evaluation of the decriminalisation of public intoxication and monitoring of changes to bail laws).

 Background